destructo570/leetcode-solutions-dsa/README.md

 # leetcode-solutions-dsa

-This repo contains all of my successful submissions to the leetcode problems.
+This repo contains all of my successful submissions to the leetcode and geeksforgeeks problems.